karissawhiting/cbioportalR/README.md

 #> #   linkMsa <chr>, ncbiBuild <chr>, variantType <chr>, keyword <chr>, …
 ```

-Lastly, you can also pull clinical data by study ID, sample ID or
+Lastly, you can also pull clinical data or sample metadata (e.g. tumor
-patient ID.
-To see what data is available, you can use:
+sample site) by study ID, sample ID or patient ID.
+To see what data is
+available, you can use:

 ``` r
 available_clinical_attributes(study_id = "acc_tcga") %>%